ichen-lab-ucsb/DeCatCounter/README.md

 # DeCatCounter

 This is the README document for DeCatCounter, a python pipeline for processing concatenated PacBio reads from _in vitro_ selection experiments.
-The pipeline can be used to process nucleotides or amino acids sequencing data.
+The pipeline can demultiplex the amplicons, deconcatenatenate into sequence and count their count reads.
+DeCatCounter can be used to process nucleotides or amino acids sequencing data.

 # Usage